matplotlib/mplcairo/README.rst

 - ``module://mplcairo.macosx`` (macOS widget, copying data from a cairo image surface).

-On OSX, **it is necessary to explicitly import mplcairo before importing Matplotlib** due to incompatibilities associated with the use of a recent libc++.
+On macOS, **it is necessary to explicitly import mplcairo before importing Matplotlib** due to incompatibilities associated with the use of a recent libc++.
 As such, the most practical option is to import mplcairo, then call e.g. ``matplotlib.use("module://mplcairo.macosx")``.